DonYanis/Js-games-training/README.md

 # Js-games-training
-Some javascript game with no big CSS
+Some javascript games with no big CSS